The Ultimate List of CRM Statistics for 2023

 12. Social media is used by as much as 1 in 4 people when dealing with companies, making social CRMst much more critical.

-Meeting customers where they are at is an important thing when it comes to business, and that includes social media.
+Meeting customers where they are is an important thing when it comes to business, and that includes social media.

 Many customers use social media platforms when trying to contact companies.

-This means they expect quick responses and professional communication.
+They expect quick responses and professional communication.

 Since customer service is so crucial in this day and age, there must be a way for businesses to manage their interactions with consumers without overloading their resources.